-In this unit, we discussed project team building.
-We discussed team-based structure, pure project teams and task force teams.
+In this unit, we have discussed the concept of project team building team-based structure, pure project teams and task force teams.
 We also discussed group dynamics and team building, team, work and interpersonal relations.
 All these enabled us to properly understand project team building.

 Understanding team building is a very crucial aspect of our study since most projects practically involve the setting up of project teams.
 It is necessary that we properly understand how to generate team spirit and cohesiveness within a project team.
+This becomes necessary because entrepreneurs do not work as individuals most of the time.